masakifukunishi/algorithm-data-structure-crash-course/sort.md

 In JavaScript, the internal sorting algorithm used by the Array.prototype.sort() method is implementation-dependent and not explicitly specified in the ECMAScript language specification.
 Different JavaScript engines use different sorting algorithms for their respective Array sort() implementations.

-In V8 the sorting algorithm is a Quicksort with an Insertion Sort fall-back for shorter arrays (length < 10)
+In V8 the sorting algorithm is a Timsort.
+Timsort is a hybrid of Merge sort and Insertion sort.

 ## Exercise 04